-It is forbidden to reposition robots by hand or by any other means with the only exception of the use of high level coaching of the robots (see FL 3.10, RC-Decision 2.1).
-The referee may show a yellow card to the robot that doesn't stay at least 2m (for the attacking team) or 3m (for the defending team) from the ball, following the referee's instructions more than twice consecutively.
-After that, if the robot doesn't follow the position restrictions of the procedure, the referee will instruct the team to remove the robot from the field.
+It is forbidden to re-position robots by hand or by any other means with the only exception of the use of high level coaching of the robots (see FL 3.10, RC-Decision 2.1).
+The referee may show a yellow card to the robot that doesn't stay at least 2m (for the attacking team) or 3m (for the defending team) from the ball, following the referee's instructions.
+After that, if the robot doesn't follow the position restrictions of the procedure, the referee will show a second yellow card and the robot that received this card must be removed from the field for two minutes.

-The above mentioned 2m and 3m refers to the radius of a circle centered on the ball.
+RoboCup RoboCup Changes and Comments RC-16.1: The above mentioned 2m and 3m refers to the radius of a circle centered on the Procedure ball.
 The robots must be completely out of each circle respectively, depending on its status (attacking or defending).
 The referee must restart the game within 10 seconds after game stops.